-Related: Filter pandas DataFrame Rows Based on Condition
+Related: Filter Pandas DataFrame Rows Based on Condition

 1. Quick Examples of Select Rows by Index Position & Labels

-If you are in a hurry, below are some quick examples of how to select a row of pandas DataFrame by index.
+If you are in a hurry, below are some quick examples of how to select a row of Pandas DataFrame by index.

-# Below are quick example
+# Below are the quick examples.

 # Select Rows by Integer Index